 Having nothing to do for a few minutes, I thought I’d burn some of the gunpowder.
 I had plenty to spare.
 I had a tall coffee can more than half full of the mixture, sitting right there on the desk in my room.
 Roger Bacon’s formula was very smoky and had a deep and pungent smell, which I rather liked.

-I only wanted to burn a little bit, so I tore a long strip of paper and creased it longwise, so that it made a long v-shaped trough.
+I only wanted to burn a little bit, so I tore a strip of paper and creased it longwise, so that it made a v-shaped trough.
 Sitting at my desk in my white sport coat, I held one end of the paper, and placed about a teaspoon of the mixture into the paper trough.

 Then I lit it with a match.

-Of course, my error was in holding the burning paper above the can of gunpowder.
+My error was in holding the burning paper above the can of gunpowder.
 For of course the paper burned through, dropping the flaming, smoking ball of fire into the coffee can full of gunpowder …

 Oh, the billowing clouds of pungent black smoke!